MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-profiles.md

 - Profiles for all hybrid users are in Office 365.
 Clicking a hybrid user's profile in SharePoint Server redirects you to their profile in Office 365 (even if you're not a hybrid user yourself).

-- If you choose to use a SharePoint audience when you configure hybrid sites features, non-hybrid users (those not in the audience) retain their SharePoint Server profiles, and they also have profiles in Office 365 if they are licensed Office 365 users.
+- If you choose to use a SharePoint audience when you configure hybrid sites features, non-hybrid users (those not in the audience) retain their SharePoint Server profiles, and they also have profiles in Office 365 if they are licensed users.

 ## Moving custom profile properties to Office 365
 <a name="MovingProfileData"> </a>